zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Computes the natural logarithm of a number.

-   :d: The argument to the logarithm.
+   :param d: The argument to the logarithm.

    :returns: The natural logarithm of *d*.